LeeMatthewHiggins/FeatureBasedApp/README.md

 A type,
 Some metadata (title, subtitle) and config
-They can be thought of as mini apps
+They can be thought of as micro apps

-There are two factories/libraries:

-A *widget library*, which can build widgets given a feature type.
+A screen could be composed of many features

-A *provider library*, which can build providers given a type (viewmodel type) and a context.
+A *provider repository*, which can build providers given a type (viewmodel type) and a context.
+A *widget repository*, which can build widgets given a feature type.

-Features are resolved using a FeatureResolver widget, this uses the libraries above to build the feature.
+Features are resolved using a FeatureBuilder widget, this uses the systems above to build the feature.

-Currenty the project uses riverpods for state notifying and dependency injection.